 Education Attainment Division

 This is work every chamber in the country can, and should, lead.
-The ACCE Education Attainment Division exists to help address the business community's desire for better educational outcomes and strengthen their position as the strongest voice regarding the need for a highly skilled workforce to meet the demands of our global economy.
+The ACCE Education Attainment Division exists to help address the business community's desire for better educational outcomes and to strengthen their position as the strongest voice regarding the need for a highly skilled workforce to meet the demands of our global economy.

-- Prioritize education and workforce development and commit to it long-term;
+- Prioritize education and workforce development and commit to it long-term.

-- Set ambitious goals that fit your organization and maintain focus;
+- Set ambitious goals that fit your organization and maintain focus.

-- Be the "truth teller" - the business community is the credible voice to articulate whether graduates are ready for the workforce;
+- Be the "truth teller" - the business community is the credible voice to articulate whether graduates are ready for the workforce.

-- Build awareness and take action to produce measurable results;
+- Build awareness and take action to produce measurable results.

-- Respect the roles and responsibilities of educators while bringing additional skill sets to the table;
+- Respect the roles and responsibilities of educators while bringing additional skill sets to the table.

-- Convene key stakeholders for a concerted, collaborative effort to impact education and workforce development;
+- Convene key stakeholders for a concerted, collaborative effort to impact education and workforce development.

-- Get engaged in public policy at the state level;
+- Get engaged in public policy at the state level.

 - Remember that if you don't lead on education and workforce development, expect that someone else will!